entityc/entity-compiler/docs/emc/EMC_expression.md

 #### `String` **`toString`**

-Returns a string representing the operand (for debug purposes).
+Returns a string representing the operand.
+This is what appears for an operand when an expression is rendered to a string.

 <hr/>